Skip to content

 Slot Name Type Purpose

-0 owner address Initial deployer; transferred to Timelock
+0 owner address Initial deployer; transferred to the Timelock

 1 scheme_to_addr map[uint, uint] scheme_id → precompile_addr